Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Introduction

-Aiming at making our results readily reproducible, we have made most of the codes developed for this project publicly available at M. Cameron's web page \cite{mariakc} -- see the package {\tt Qpot4lorenz63.zip}.
+Aiming at making our results readily reproducible, we made most of the codes developed for this project publicly available at M. Cameron's web page \cite{mariakc} -- see the package {\tt Qpot4lorenz63.zip}, and on GitHub \cite{github}.
+All codes mentioned throughout this paper are included in this package.
 A user guide for the codes is also provided there.

+The techniques developed in this work can be used for analysis of other stochastic systems.
+For example, the computation of the quasipotential for the 3D genetic switch model from \cite{lv} would benefit from performing a refined 2D computation on a radial mesh on a 2D manifold as suggested by Fig. 9 in \cite{YPC}.
+Gissinger's 3D model \cite{giss} relevant for the reversals of the magnetic field of the Earth can be analyzed using the tools developed in this work.

 The rest of the paper is organized as follows.
 In Section \ref{sec:background}, some necessary background on the quasipotential is given.
-A brief overview of the dynamics of Lorenz'63 \eqref{lorenz} at $\sigma=10$, $\beta = \sfrac{8}{3}$, and $0<\rho<\infty$ is offered in Section \ref{sec:lorenz}.
+A brief overview of the dynamics of Lorenz'63 at $\sigma=10$, $\beta = \sfrac{8}{3}$, and $0<\rho<\infty$ is offered in Section \ref{sec:lorenz} and Appendix \ref{appLorenz}.
 Numerical techniques for computing the quasipotential are described in Section \ref{sec:numerics}.
-The application of the quasipotential solvers to Lorenz'63 is presented in Section \ref{sec:results}.
+The application to stochastic Lorenz'63 is presented in Section \ref{sec:results}.
 We summarize our findings in Section \ref{sec:conclusions}.
-Some technicalities are explained in Appendices A, B, and C.
+Some technical details are explained in Appendices \ref{sec:newapp}--\ref{sec:appB}.